pendle-finance/documentation/docs/Governance/vePENDLE.md

 ![Epoch Snapshots](/img/governance/epoch_snapshots.jpg "Epoch Snapshots")

-Voting for a pool also entitles vePENDLE holders to &lt;XX>% of the swap fees collected by the pool.
+Voting for a pool also entitles vePENDLE holders to 3% of the swap fees collected by the pool.

 ## LP Reward Boost